CyberSource/cybersource-rest-client-dotnet/docs/SubscriptionsApi.md

 <a name="cancelsubscription"></a>
 # **CancelSubscription**
-> InlineResponse202 CancelSubscription (string id, Object cancelSubscriptionRequest = null)
+> InlineResponse202 CancelSubscription (string id)

 Cancel a Subscription